 Skyhigh TV is one of the Netherlands' leading production companies and produces TV programs for both commercial and public broadcasters.
 The company mainly produces reality TV shows, docusoaps and documentaries.

-What is spotting?
+What is logging?
 And why does it take so much time?

-It is the task of the director to finalize a final edit from dozens of hours of video material.
-In order to accelerate this process, spotters are used who record all suitable fragments with their corresponding time codes.
+It is the task of the Director or Edit Producer to finalize a final edit from hundreds of hours of video material.
+In order to accelerate this process, loggers and transcribers are used who type out all suitable fragments with their corresponding time codes.

-"Normally we use people for this, who type out all conversations in the videomaterial.
-With an interview of 2 hours a spotter can sometimes be busy for 10 hours.
-That is almost one and a half working days ", says Sanne, Producer at Skyhigh TV.
+"Normally we use people for this, who transcribe all conversations in the videomaterial.
+For an interview of 2 hours, a logger usually takes up to 10 hours.
+That's almost one and a half days of work', says Sanne, Producer at Skyhigh TV.

-In addition, it is an operational job to manage spotters, often students or trainees.
-If a whole batch of 10 hours of material has to be worked out, 3-4 people are put to work who have to comply with deadlines and who have to spot according to certain standards.
-"This 'people management', of course, also takes a lot of tim.", says Sanne.
+In addition, it is an operational challenge to manage spotters, often students or trainees.
+If a whole batch of 10 hours of material has to be logged, 3-4 people are put to work who have to comply with deadlines and who have to spot according to certain standards.
+"This 'people management', of course, also takes a lot of time.", says Sanne.

-The scripts are then loaded into Avid so that editors and directors can quickly access a selection of the right video material.
+The scripts are then loaded into Avid or Premiere so that editors and directors can quickly access a selection of the right video material.

 Skyhigh TV recently started working with AmberScript to automate the process as much as possible.